sm1lla/coding-challenge-hybrid-heroes/README.md

 Project management has created tasks related to the app and put them on the Kanban board.
 Pick an implementation and try to solve one of the tasks within a reasonable amount of time (~2h).

+## Submission

+Please upload your submission to a public GitHub or GitLab repository, and share the link with us.

 ---